AlbertShevchuk/Unreal_Engine-/README.md

 AK47 that’s mounted to the trigger finger.
 AK has moving projectiles that are fired with the left mouse click.
 Sprint action added with 360-degree movement with the weapon to the side.
 Regenerating stamina bar added that controls ability to sprint.  -–4/26/2020

+Fixed Aim Rotator for up and down.
+Added realistic ak47 firing sound.
+Changed to automatic firing mode when holding the left mouse click.
+Changed fonts and color in HUD.
+Added limited amount of ammo that the AK can shoot.
+Ammo count animation added to HUD.
+Shrunk projectile and changed color.
+Aim feature added for right mouse click with sprint and shoot sideways option.  –4/27/2020